Lesley-AnnW/Image-Anonymization-with-YOLOv8/README.md

-# Image Anonymization with YOLOv8
+# Image anonymization experiment with YOLOv8

 This Colab notebook demonstrates segmenting people in images and detecting their faces using YOLOv8 models.
 To then apply various blurring techniques to anonymise the subjects.
+This is an experiment and not production ready code.

 ## Overview